nerdfiles/reacting/src/interface.norms/WebListing/readme.md

 ghosts survive machinic unconscious? can the shadow of the figure re-found a territory? do dreams perform echoically with the spirit of abstraction?

+just so many different ways to be speaking and to be taken seriously! *c'est les façon de parler*!

 *recall*: dr. fielding says "don't [only tell] me your api is rest-ful. it insults the intelligence. makes me very angry."